libretro/docs/docs/library/wasm-4.md

 ## Background

 WASM-4 is a low-level fantasy game console for building small games with WebAssembly.
-Game cartridges (ROMs) are small, self-contained .wasm files that can be built with any programming language that compiles to #WebAssembly
+Game cartridges (ROMs) are small, self-contained .wasm files that can be built with any programming language that compiles to WebAssembly.

 - aduros (Bruno Garcia)